 Everyone agrees that focusing on safety has to be part of a good onboarding or orientation program.
-But the best ways to incorporate safe practices is not so easy.
+But the best way to incorporate safe practices is not so easy.
 It's certainly more than giving a lecture and then having drivers sign a document indicating that they “understand” and “acknowledge”.

 Here are some suggestions:

-Safety doesn't have to be boring and repetitive.
+Safety training doesn't have to be boring and repetitive.
 Look for ways to make it interesting and get drivers actively involved in teaching the concepts to others rather than being a passive audience.
 Embed safety in all orientation sessions and make it a supreme value.

 Get the latest articles on all things transportation delivered straight to you inbox.Schedule a live demo